 Competition for highly-skilled personnel is often intense, especially in Israel, where our principal office is located, and we may incur significant costs to attract them.
 We may face challenges in attracting or retaining qualified personnel to fulfill our current or future needs.
 The highly competitive environment for highly-skilled personnel can result in higher compensation packages to employees.
 We have, from time to time, experienced, and we expect to continue to experience, difficulty in hiring and retaining highly skilled employees with appropriate qualifications.
 In addition, job candidates and existing employees often consider the value of the equity awards they receive in connection with their employment.
 If the perceived value of our equity or equity awards declines, it may adversely affect our ability to retain highly skilled employees.
 Our stock price may affect their decision as to whether to accept an offer of employment from us.
-Our success will depend in part on the attraction, retention and motivation of executive personnel or fails to retain and motivate our current personnel, we could face disruptions in our operations, strategic relationships, key information, expertise or knowhow and unanticipated recruitment and onboarding costs, and our business and future growth prospects could be adversely affected. we cannot give assurance that we will be able to hire all required personnel when we require them.
+Our success will depend in part on the attraction, retention and motivation of executive personnel critical to our business and operations.
+If we fail to attract new personnel or fails to retain and motivate our current personnel, we could face disruptions in our operations, strategic relationships, key information, expertise or know-how and unanticipated recruitment and onboarding costs, and our business and future growth prospects could be adversely affected. we cannot give assurance that we will be able to hire all required personnel when we require them.